Smržovka: Economy

 In 1991, the Kaipan company, a Czech car manufacturer with a focus on sports roadsters, was founded here.

 Transport

-Koleje Dolnośląskie D21 line runs from Liberec to Szklarska Poręba via the town.
+Smržovka is located on the railway lines Liberec–Szklarska Poręba and Smržovka–Josefův Důl.

 Sights

-The landmark of the town is the Church of Saint Michael the Archangel.
+The main landmark of the town is the Church of Saint Michael the Archangel.
 It was built in the Baroque style in 1767–1781.

-On Černá studnice mountain there is an eponymous observation tower.
+On Černá studnice mountain is the Černá Studnice observation tower.
 It is a 26 m high stone tower, built in 1885–1886.
 It belongs to the highest stone observation towers in the Jizera Mountains.